- Meet with a master cheesemaker in Le Marais

 In the evening, meet with your private guide for an exploration of the Iron Lady herself with skip-the-line tickets, giving you the most time to visit both floors and take in the incredible views from the top.
 End the day with dinner with a view of the sparkling Eiffel Tower lights.

-Day 4: Paris to Bordeaux & Luxurious Dinner
+Day 4: Train to Bordeaux & Luxurious Dinner

-Catch a chauffeur to the train station to take the train south for two hours towards the world capital of wine—the famed Bordeaux region, 80 miles (130 km) away.
+Catch a chauffeur to the train station to take the train south for two hours toward the world capital of wine—the famed Bordeaux region, 80 miles (130km) away.